-Students without a Student ID or schedule are not permitted into the Library.
-Students may use their lunch period to come to the library to do homework, study for a test, research or read.
+- 1. Students without a Student ID or schedule are not permitted into the Library.
+2. Students may use their lunch period to come to the library to do homework, study for a test, research or read.
 Those wanting to eat first will receive a special pass from the Librarians, which will give them access to the cafeteria.
 A limited number of passes will be distributed per period, depending on availability that day.
-For those students who wish to remain in the Library during their entire lunch them access to the cafeteria.
-A limited number of passes will be distributed per period, depending on availability that day.
-For those students who wish to remain in the Library during their entire lunch period, please see one of the librarians.
-3. Students may not eat in the Library.
+For those students who wish to remain in the Library during their entire lunch period, please see one of the librarians. - 3.
+Students may not eat in the Library.
 Cafeteria duty teachers are asked to remind students of this if they see them leaving with food and a Library pass.

-4. If a student is sent to the Library with a pass from a teacher, they will be admitted.
+- 4. If a student is sent to the Library with a pass from a teacher, they will be admitted.
 If they are taking a test, they may return to class when they have finished.

 5. Passes for the cafeteria will only be distributed during passing time (and with a possible exception of a minute or two late).
 Students will not be permitted to go the cafeteria 10-15 minutes into the period.
-They will not be allowed to leave the Library must sign into the binder with their name, date and the period they are utilizing the Library.
-7. Those students who have outstanding loans on books borrowed may lose the privilege of utilizing the Library and resources provided.
+They will not be allowed to leave the Library to return to the cafeteria during the period that they have been admitted.
+They must remain in the Library until the end of the period.